mesosphere/dcos-docs-site/pages/1.14/security/oss/index.md

 layout: layout.pug
 excerpt: Managing security in your datacenter using DC/OS Open Source
 title: DC/OS Open Source Security
+render: mustache
+model: /data.yml
 menuWeight: 80
 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-Ensure the network is set up according to the information for [securing your cluster](/1.14/administering-clusters/securing-your-cluster/).
+Ensure the network is set up according to the information for [securing your cluster](/1.13/administering-clusters/securing-your-cluster/).

 All access management in DC/OS is done via the DC/OS Identity and Access Manager (IAM).
 This includes user account management, login, and authentication token distribution.
 The IAM provides an HTTP API for managing user accounts in a RESTful fashion.